-Kids who Bully: These children engage in bullying behavior towards their peers.
+Individuals who Bully: These students engage in bullying behavior towards their peers.
 There are many risk factors that may contribute to the child's involvement in the behavior.
-Often, these students require support to change their behavior and address any other challenges that may be influencing their behavior
+Often, these students require support to change their behavior and address any other challenges that may be influencing their behavior.

-Kids who are Bullied: These children are the targets of bullying behavior.
-Some factors put children at more risk of being bullied, but not all children with these characteristics will be bullied.
-Sometimes, these children may need help learning how to respond to bullying.
+Individuals who are Bullied: These children are the targets of bullying behavior.
+Some factors put students at more risk of being bullied, but not all students with these characteristics will be bullied.
+Sometimes, these students may need help learning how to respond to bullying.